Pupil Premium and PE & Sports Funding

 For example, you can use your funding to:

-The School Leadership Team and Governors evaluate Pupil Premium and PE & Sports Funding spending and the impact upon attainment and progress of pupils.
+The Primary Leadership Team and Governors evaluate Pupil Premium and PE & Sports Funding spending and the impact upon attainment and progress of pupils.

 Please find below our Pupil Premium and PE & Sports Grants spending documents: